- Andrea Reusing Books

 Lantern Table began as a dinner series focusing on local farms and food producers.
-Lantern Table has now grown to include a community kitchen and private dining room where we host visiting friends & chefs, offer cooking classes and get-togethers.
+Lantern Table has now grown to include a community kitchen and private dining room where we host visiting friends & chefs and offer cooking classes and get-togethers.
 The cozy kitchen dining room is available every night for private dining, for any occasion.
-Lantern Table can accommodate up to 45 guests for seated dinner, or 60 for passed hors d’oeuvres.
-We are equipped with state of the art presentation tools and flexibility to provide total privacy, an interactive evening of cooking from the open kitchen or anything in between.
+Lantern Table can accommodate up to 45 guests for seated dinner or 60 for passed hors d’oeuvres.
+We are equipped with state-of-the-art presentation tools and flexibility to provide total privacy, an interactive evening of cooking from the open kitchen, or anything in between.
 Our garden space can accommodate up to 28 for seated dinner and 40 for cocktails and snacks.
 You can learn more about hosting a private event here.

-Many thanks to Scott McLean, Maria Lopez Ibanez as well as John Lindsay, Brent Lambert, Bart Moyers, Peter Holzman, JSA Architects, Sparrow Plumbing and many other friends for making it all happen.
+Many thanks to Scott McLean, Maria Lopez Ibanez, John Lindsay, Brent Lambert, Bart Moyers, Peter Holzman, JSA Architects, Sparrow Plumbing, and many other friends for making it all happen.

 PAST LANTERN TABLE EVENTS: